 After you ask for a State Hearing, it could take up to 90 days to decide your case and send you an answer.
-If you think waiting that long will hurt your health, you might be able to get an answer within 3 working days.
-Ask your doctor or health plan to write a letter for you.
-The letter must explain in detail how waiting for up to 90 days for your case to be decided will seriously harm your life, your health, or your ability to attain, maintain, or regain maximum function.
+If you are in pain or think waiting that long will hurt your health or dental function, you might be able to get an answer within 3 working days.
+Ask your dentist or dental plan to write a letter for you.
+The letter must explain in detail how waiting for up to 90 days for your case to be decided will seriously harm your health or dental function.
 Then, make sure you ask for an "expedited hearing" and provide the letter with your request for a hearing.